 Type of Grant/ Award Purpose of Grant/Award Eligibility Grant/ Award Amount (\$) Max.
 Travel Allowance Max.
 Term (Yrs) Renewable Clinical Fellowship award To train physicians to become CF specialists, so that they may provide on-going clinical care to individuals with CF in Canada.
-Canadian citizens or permanent residents who have an MD degree, have recently completed their clinical training, are exam eligible, and have obtained medical licensure in Canada, are eligible to apply. \$75,000 N/A 1 No

-Type of Grant/Award Description Clinic Incentive grant Clinic Incentive grants are intended to enhance CF clinical care by promoting on-going professional development through attendance at CF-related meetings and conferences, and by supporting entry of data into the Canadian CF Registry.
-Details of award amounts - based on the number of CF patients served at each clinic - will be available in ProposalCentral in the fall of each year, for payments to begin the following year.
-No application process is necessary to receive these funds.
+Canadian citizens or permanent residents who have an MD degree, have recently completed their clinical training, are exam eligible, and have obtained medical licensure in Canada, are eligible to apply. \$75,000 N/A 1 No Clinic Incentive grant Clinic Incentive grants are intended to enhance CF clinical care by promoting on-going professional development through attendance at CF-related meetings and conferences, and by supporting entry of data into the Canadian CF Registry.
+Details of award amounts - based on the number of CF patients served at each clinic - will be available in ProposalCentral in the spring of each year, for payments to begin in the summer months.